Hideo Kojima announces Shiori Kutsuna casting in new game

-Hideo Kojima has revealed Shiori Kutsuna as the latest actor to be cast in his currently unnamed new game.
+Hideo Kojima has revealed Shiori Kutsuna as the latest actor to be cast in his currently untitled new video game.

 The casting follows news that Elle Fanning will also star in the mystery project from his own Kojima Productions.